Places in Egypt

 Visitors fly into the El Nohza Airport (ALY).

-If you’re exciting already, this article merely lists some places to visit in Egypt.
+If you’re excited already, this article merely lists some places to visit in Egypt.
 We recommend browsing our Egyptian Cities section to learn about each city in depth.
 Then, pick up your phone and give us a call.
 We’ll answer your questions and arrange the perfect excursion.

 Travel 2 Egypt presents useful information about the touristic cities in Egypt.
 Cairo, Alexandria, Hurghada, Sharm, Luxor, Aswan, Saint Catherine and more.